-The policies of TSX require the approval of all unallocated options, rights, or entitlements under the 2018 Stock Option Plan every three years with the next such renewal approval by shareholders on or before May 27, 2024.
+The policies of TSX require the approval of all unallocated options, rights, or entitlements under the 2024 Stock Option Plan (which is also proposed to be obtained at this Meeting) and every three years thereafter with the next such renewal approval by shareholders on or before May 30, 2027.

-In the event the unallocated entitlements under the Plan are not approved by the shareholders:
+In the event the 2024 Stock Option Plan or the unallocated entitlements under the Plan are not approved by the shareholders:

-- a) all previously allocated options will continue unaffected, and all previously granted options will not be available for re-allocation if they are cancelled prior to exercise; and - b) no further options may be granted under the 2018 Stock Option Plan until shareholder approval is obtained.
+- a) all previously allocated options will continue unaffected, and all previously granted options will not be available for re-allocation if they are cancelled prior to exercise; and - b) no further options may be granted under the 2024 Stock Option Plan until shareholder approval is obtained.

-At the Meeting, shareholders will be asked to pass an ordinary resolution approving the unallocated entitlements under the Plan.
+At the Meeting, shareholders will be asked to pass an ordinary resolution approving the 2024 Stock Option Plan and the unallocated entitlements under the Plan.
 Shareholder approval is the approval by a majority of the votes cast on the resolutions by all shareholders.